Install Guide#

 Looking for general information about Spyder and its ecosystem?
 See our main website.

 Need to submit a bug report or feature request?
-Check out our Github repository.
+Check out our GitHub repository.

 Have a help request or discussion topic?
 Subscribe to our Google Group.